Ecological Survival and

 Another important way to minimize social resistance is to avoid the unemployment that under capitalism results from reduced economic activities.
 In ENL this issue is addressed by treating workers not just as inputs to production, but also as human beings whose well-being must be maximized.
 The framework's logic thus distributes labor equitably among available workers and compensates for reduced activities by shortening the work-week.
 This solution has been proposed by many others, but here it is derived from first principles.
 In this context it is not just a good idea socially and environmentally, it is economically rational.

 Beyond a qualified social force, a new economic theory, and minimal resistance, the post-capitalist transition will require numerous institutional innovations.
 For example, new institutions will be needed to establish rational economic objectives and to carefully allocate environmental sources and sinks.
 Existing institutions will have to be modified to monitor environmental performance and to strictly enforce environmental regulations.
-As well, a reformed labor market must be developed to recognize workers as both labor inputs and human beings.
+As well, a reformed labor market must be developed to recognize workers as both human beings and labor inputs.
 For these and other tasks, extensive intellectual work is required.
 It will therefore be necessary to re-orient many social thinkers from their current projects to the economic transition.

 Because the ecological crisis confronts humankind with a sharp historical discontinuity, the nature of a post-capitalist economy cannot be foreseen.
 That is, we cannot move towards a specific system such as socialism.
 Instead we must move away from capitalism under the guidance of sustainable economic principles.
 This means that a post-capitalist economy will be the unknowable outcome of a rapid, organic, and theory-driven process.

 - Because the rational response to the ecological crisis cannot be implemented under capitalism, the world must quickly transition to a sustainable economic system.